wely/DevCamp/HOL/dotnet/04-devops-ci/README.md

     ![image](./media/image-051.gif)

 1. Because Git is a distributed source control system, the changes we commit are not visible to anyone else.
-Making our changes visible will require that we ***syncronize*** the repositories.
-This is process is both a Git Pull (to recieve changes from the remote repo to your local repo) and Git Push to send changes from the local repository.
+Making our changes visible will require that we ***synchronize*** the repositories.
+This is process is both a Git Pull (to receive changes from the remote repo to your local repo) and Git Push to send changes from the local repository.
 We will perform a sync to pull the changes and push our changes.

      ![image](./media/image-052.gif)